kolenaIO/kolena/docs/metrics-guide/macro-micro-weighted-average.md

-# Macro / Micro / Weighted / Samples Average
+# Macro / Micro / Weighted Average

 ## Description

 In the case of multi-class classification/object detection, you have to compute metrics such as precision, recall, and f1-score **per class**.
 When you want a single value that represents model performance across all classes, these per-class scores need to be aggregated.
-There are different averaging methods for doing this, namely, **macro**, **micro,** **weighted,** and **samples**.
+There are different averaging methods for doing this, namely, **macro**, **micro**, and **weighted**.

 Let’s consider the following multi-class classification metrics: